-- for use by Public Sector employers who are undertaking construction works and wish to engage a consultant (regardless of discipline) to carry out services in respect of such works. - 83 This agreement is designed for use by public sector employers who wish to engage a consultant, regardless of discipline, in relation to construction works. - 84 The agreement is written so as to make it appropriate for each member of the construction team regardless of whether their respective appointments are for a limited period or for the duration of the project. - 85 The core of the agreement is a professional duty of care on the part of the consultant, which should be generally acceptable to both consultant and employer on public sector projects.
+- for use by Public Sector employers who are undertaking construction works and wish to engage a consultant (regardless of discipline) to carry out services in respect of such works. - 91 This agreement is designed for use by public sector employers who wish to engage a consultant, regardless of discipline, in relation to construction works. - 92 The agreement is written so as to make it appropriate for each member of the construction team regardless of whether their respective appointments are for a limited period or for the duration of the project.
+The agreement includes provisions relating to BIM. - 93 The core of the agreement is a professional duty of care on the part of the consultant, which should be generally acceptable to both consultant and employer on public sector projects.
 It seeks to set reasonable limits to the 'pro-activity' that is sometimes implied as part of the consultant's obligations.
-This is balanced by a requirement for co-operative working with the consultant team, the wider project team, and the client, and a duty to warn them. - 86 There is no net contribution provision but there are the provisions for caps on liability. - 87 The Consultancy Agreement can, with only two exceptions (JCT - Constructing Excellence Contract (CE) and Home Owner Contracts (HO)), be used in projects based on any JCT main contract.
+This is balanced by a requirement for co-operative working with the consultant team, the wider project team, and the client, and a duty to warn them. - 94 There is no net contribution provision but there are the provisions for caps on liability. - 95 The Consultancy Agreement can, with only two exceptions (JCT Constructing Excellence Contract (CE) and Home Owner Contracts (HO)), be used in projects based on any JCT main contract.